nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <img alt="UnenrollState1" src="images/DeveloperGuideImage/UnenrollState1.png"/>
 </center>

-Notice how there is no longer any association between the student `Alice` and lesson `l`.
+Notice how there is no longer any association between the student `Alice` and lesson `l1`.

 The following sequence diagram shows how the unenroll operation works: